The keto flu is almost a necessary evil, to enter the gates of ketosis. The keto flu is your body’s natural way of reacting to the lack of carbs.

 2. Increase Calories – Eat more fat

-You should definitely be aware of the amount of calories that you are consuming in a Keto diet.
+You should definitely be aware of the number of calories that you are consuming in a Keto diet.
 But the transition into Ketosis may require you to increase your calorie intake temporarily to combat the Keto flu.
 Keto Cheesecake Fat Bombs are a delicious way to quickly increase your calories and healthy fats in a low carb way.
 I keep them on hand at all times!

 In order to stay in ketosis, your body needs around 75-80 percent of your daily calories coming from fat, 5% percent need to come from carbs and the rest from protein.
 Increasing the amount of fat you are eating, will help to speed up the process and it will make you feel more satiated.